 MMC 6920r.
 Colloquium in Mass Communication (3).
 This course is a survey of issues of immediate interest and consequence to the area of mass communication.
 May be repeated to a maximum of nine semester hours.
 Duplicate registration is allowed.

 RTV 5333.
 Documentary Video Production (3).
 This course offers instruction in the theory and practice of production of non-fiction documentary video.
 Students produce a final video product and a research paper after studying the documentary tradition, theory and history.

 RTV 5575.
-Digital Post Production (3).
+Advanced Post Production (3).
 This course will cover a broad range of post-production topics, including compression and codecs, video editing, basic motion graphics, color correction, audio editing, and exporting.
 This course will include instruction in industry-standard software, and will also be balanced with exploration of the aesthetics and various theories of editing.

 RTV 5596.
 Immersive Video Production (3).
 Prerequisite: Admission to the Public Interest Media and Communication major, or instructor permission.
 This course explores a range of new camera technology and software that allows for the post-production of immersive media, and identifies best practices for producing, shooting, editing and displaying immersive video products.

 RTV 5605.
 Advocacy Video Theory and Practice (3).
 Prerequisite: Admission to PIMC major or instructor permission.
 This course explores the theory and practice of short-form video production.
 The course also examines the social media distribution possibilities for these videos.

 RTV 5702.
 Communication Regulation and Policy (3).
 This course studies laws, regulations and policies for broadcasting, cable, telephone, and computer-communication industries.

 RTV 6425r.
 Advanced Seminar in New Communication Technologies (3–6).
 This course is a doctoral-level seminar in the use of new communication technologies for information and entertainment.
 May be repeated to a maximum of six semester hours.